ductnn/ductnn/README.md

 ## 🎥 Quote for you 🏙 🌅 🌇 🌆

-> I feel God in this Chili’s tonight.
+> There’s a lot of beauty in ordinary things.
+Isn’t that kind of the point?
 >
 > <p>- Pam Beesly</p>